The Philip Merrill College of Journalism

 William Randolph Hearst Scholarship

 Established in honor of William Randolph Hearst’s 82nd birthday, these are among the college’s first scholarships.
-A limited number of non-renewable awards are granted to outstanding Maryland high school students admitted to the Philip Merrill College of Journalism.
+A limited number of non-renewable awards are granted to outstanding students who are residents of Maryland.

 William C. Huffman Scholarship

 This fund was established by Diana L. Huffman, the Baltimore Sun Distinguished Lecturer at Merrill College, in honor of her father, Dr. William C. Huffman (1910-1988), and his commitment to education and philanthropy.
-This renewable scholarship is awarded to incoming freshmen at the Philip Merrill College of Journalism who are in good academic standing and remain so throughout the term of the award, demonstrate financial need, and are residents of Washington, D.C. or Prince George’s County, Maryland.
+This renewable scholarship is awarded to an incoming freshman at the Philip Merrill College of Journalism who is in good academic standing and remain so throughout the term of the award, demonstrate financial need, and is a resident of Washington, D.C. or Prince George’s County, Maryland.
 Students are eligible to re-apply for the award in subsequent years as long as they still qualify for the award criteria.

 Jonathan Ledecky Sports Journalism Scholarship

 Funded by New York Islanders minority owner Jonathan Ledecky to support scholarships for students in the Philip Merrill College of Journalism who have interest in sports journalism.
 Recipients must have an expressed interest in sports journalism, be accepted for full-time enrollment, and maintain good academic standing.